CarlosEFPaiva/Project_my_Wallet_Backend/README.md

 The following scripts are set for better using of the app:

-- dev -> Will start the app locally, setting to use the development database.
+- start -> Will start the app locally, setting to use the development database.
 A Production database was not created due to a limitation in the number of databases a free user can have in Heroku.

 - test -> Will run the test files once, setting to use the testing database.
 Once the tests are complete, the database is erased and the connection ended.